FredKSchott/snowpack/www/_template/reference/configuration.md

 - `"dashboard"` delivers an organized layout of console output and the logs of any connected tools.
 This is recommended for most users and results in the best logging experience.
 - `"stream"` is useful when Snowpack is run in parallel with other commands, where clearing the shell would clear important output of other commands running in the same shell.

+#### devOptions.concise | `boolean` | Default false

+`Concise` dashboard view will present the dashboard in as few lines as possible.
+This is useful if you have a lot of plugins producing output, and would like to see them without scrolling.

 #### devOptions.hostname | `string` | Default: `localhost`

 - The hostname where the browser tab will be open.